 Whatever the treatment for high blood pressure, it all starts with the knowledge that comes with a blood pressure check.
 This is best done by your GP.

-Not everyone wants to take medication to treat hypertension, so by developing a plan of action you can start tackling the underlying causes – weight, diet, exercise, salt intake, alcohol consumption etc.
+Not everyone wants to take medication to treat hypertension, so by developing a plan of action, you can start tackling the underlying causes – weight, diet, exercise, salt intake, alcohol consumption etc.

 How Talking therapies, hypnotherapy and nutritional therapy can help reverse diabetes

-By tackling lifestyle problems, cutting back on sugar-laden foods, carbohydrates, alcohol and junk food, using SFBT, CBT, mindfulness, nutrition and hypnotherapy we can help reduce the chances of developing problems such as weight gain, hypertension and diabetes.
+Tackling lifestyle problems, cutting back on sugar-laden foods, carbohydrates, alcohol and junk food, using SFBT, CBT, mindfulness, nutrition and hypnotherapy we can help reduce the chances of developing problems such as weight gain, hypertension and diabetes.

 How hypnotherapy can help

 Hypnotherapy can also help reduce the anxiety that comes with a major disease such as diabetes, lowering the anxiety helps an individual to gain control over the restricted diet and become more disciplined with choices of food.

 Creating a nutritional plan of foods to reduce and foods to increase can start reversing the effects of diabetes.
 Food diaries will be initially used to assess your current food intake.
 A blank meal planner will be produced so you can slowly change the eating habits by each day reducing one food and introducing a new food into the diet.
 The problem with many diet plans is that they expect you to change all in one go, but experience has shown the best way to change a habit is to slowly replace the poor habit with a more helpful one.

 How Mindfulness can help with Diabetes